Tamirucode/traditional-game/README.md

    and display method to add new game to the player and return result.

 ## Testing
-   - I have mannually test this project by doing the following
+   - I have mannually test this project by doing the following:-
      - below generate tested values screen shot  from my local and code institute Heroku terminal presented:-
        - by supplied invalid inputs:- strings when number is expected, negative number when positve integer expected, outside defined limit.
        - passed the code through a PEP8 linter and confirmed there are no problem.

 ![continued_validation_Heroku terminal](https://user-images.githubusercontent.com/116649197/226162836-bf010ad7-eb82-4b64-a242-51ac81b326b4.png)